Chubek/chubek.github.io_old/_posts/2021-09-21-journey-of-making-swb.markdown

 Everything I did, I had done before, save for frontend.
 I always sucked at frontend, but I decided to use Vue and Bootstrap-Vue and honestly, it was fun!

 I hope you have fun using my model.
-Maybe one day I get to train a real model? :winky face:

 Thanks, Chubak Bidpaa (Chubak#7400, [Resume](http://chubakbidpaa.com/resume/))